-Computer programs are used for graphic designing, website development, building apps, etc.
+Computer programs are used in website development, graphic designing, and creating apps.

 Computer Coding for Beginners